-Recitations: Each of you is enrolled in one Friday recitation section, which will be run by the course TA.
+Recitations: Each of you is enrolled in one recitation section, which will be run by the course TA.
 The recitation will be used (1) to discuss the material or readings assigned for the week, (2) to answer any questions, including questions about problem sets, and (3) to re-explain any especially difficult material from the week's lectures.

-Exams: Worth 70% of your grade.
+Exams: Worth 90% of your grade.

-There will be a mid-term exam and a final exam, each worth 35% of your grade.
+There will be a mid-term exam and a final exam.
+The mid-term exam will be worth 40% of your grade and the final will be worth 50% of your grade.
 The final exam will focus on material from the second half of the course, but certain questions may require knowledge from the first half.
 The exams will be given in lieu of a lecture and will take the entire 108 minutes; if you arrive late, you will not be granted additional time.
-The mid-term is tentatively scheduled for April 26th and the final for May 31st (or during an allotted final exam time slot the following week).
+The mid-term is tentatively scheduled for the fifth week of class and the final will be held during the allotted final exam time slot.
+Please do not schedule your summer travel plans to conflict with finals week.